mhurtrel/docs/pages/platform/kubernetes-k8s/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.en-gb.md

 In this example our `ZPOOL_IP` is `10.201.18.33`, our `ZPOOL_NAME` is `zpool-127659`, and our `PARTITION_NAME` is `kubernetes`.
 Please modify this accordingly in the later steps.

 ## Configuring Kubernetes to use our newly created NFS partition

+Your Kubernetes cluster need some additionnal piece of software to make use of the NFS partition.
+We will install those and then create a first volume, shared accross multiple pods.

 First, let's create a `values.yaml` configuration file for the NFS client provisioner Helm installation: